Mandan, North Dakota: Energy industry

 R.M.
 Heskett Station is an electric generating station operated by Montana-Dakota Utilities Co. along the Missouri River about four miles northeast of downtown Mandan.
-It hosts two lignite coal-fired boilers, the smaller a spreader stoker and the larger a fluidized design.
-The smaller of the two units went online in 1954 and has a capacity of 25 megawatts.
-The second went online in 1963 and is rated at 75 megawatts.
-A 88MW Simple Cycle Combustion Turbine "peaking unit" was added to the station in July 2014.
+Until February 2022, most power was generated by two lignite coal-fired boilers.
+The smaller 25-megawatt unit which went online in 1954 was a spreader stoker design.
+The larger 75-megawatt unit went online in 1963 but was converted to a modern fluidized design in the early 1980s.
+Both coal-fired units were dismantled in 2022 and 2023, respectively.
+An 88MW Simple Cycle Combustion Turbine "peaking unit" was added to the station in July 2014.
+A second 88MW natural gas-combustion turbine was added in 2023.
 The plant is named for R.M.
 Heskett, the founder of Montana-Dakota Utilities Co.

 Governmental institutions

 As the seat of Morton County, all major governmental service offices are in Mandan, including the courthouse.
 Morton County employs about 170 people, the majority residing in Mandan.
 The City of Mandan offices include facilities to house approximately 140 people.

 In August 1912, Congress passed a bill to establish the Northern Great Plains Research Station.
 Ground was broken in September 1913.
 It remains the country's second-largest federal dry land experimental station.
-Dry land farming in all of its phases is carried on at the station, as well as the development of new grains and fruits.
+Dryland farming in all of its phases is carried on at the station, as well as the development of new grains and fruits.
 The station employs approximately 20 people, including doctorate-level professionals.

 The North Dakota Youth Correctional Center maintains custody of up to 107 youth committed to its care by the Juvenile Courts.
 Operated by the State of North Dakota, the campus includes four cottages, administration and education facilities, a gymnasium with an indoor swimming pool, a chapel and a cafeteria.
 Until 1947 the facility, then called the State Training School, also served as an orphanage, especially for the children of incarcerated criminals.
 But other orphaned children, typically by accidents, were also assigned there.